opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

         - service_map_stateful:
       buffer:
         bounded_blocking:
-          # buffer_size is the number of ExportTraceRequest from otel-collector the data prepper should hold in memeory.
+          # buffer_size is the number of ExportTraceRequest from otel-collector the data prepper should hold in memory.
           # We recommend to keep the same buffer_size for all pipelines.
           # Make sure you configure sufficient heap
           # default value is 512